 The Office of Student Affairs (OSA) encourages and supports student success by providing a variety of support services, programs, and activities to enhance and complement students' academic and co-curricular experience.
 Click each staff members' name below to learn more about them and their work in the Office of Student Affairs.

-Kevin Boehm, Senior Associate Director
+Kevin Boehm, Director of Student Affairs

 Alex is very passionate about health and wellness, and work-life-balance.
 He is an avid indoor rock-climber and loves talking (and promoting) to students about all the great Harvard benefits and perks!

-Andrea Le, Program Coordinator, International Student Support
+Andrea Le, Assistant Director for Community Building & International Student Support

 Andrea’s background is in international education and she worked at Suffolk University for over three years in a variety of student-facing roles within the Center for International Programs and Services.
 Most recently, Andrea served as the Exchange Student Program Manager, overseeing the inbound and outbound exchange of students with Suffolk’s partner universities around the world.
 She also worked as an International Student Advisor at Suffolk, helping international students to navigate the transition to university life in the United States.
 Andrea graduated from Suffolk University in 2017 with her M.Ed in Higher Education.

 A former ballerina, Andrea enjoys teaching ballet in her spare time to aspiring young dancers.
 She also loves to travel and has spent time living and teaching English abroad in both Spain and Costa Rica.

 Andrea's primary responsibilities within OSA include working with students to build community, advocating on behalf of international students, collaborating with the Harvard International Office on issues related to visas, and general student support.
 Andrea also serves as a Title IX Coordinator for students.

 Crystal Quintanilla, Student Affairs Administrator